 A knowledgeable local lawyer can help you to minimize risks by ensuring compliance with tax, labor, immigration and other regulations, avoid pitfalls and take advantage of tax benefits and other government assistance programs, especially if you do not speak Armenian or plan to run your business remotely.

-In Armenia medium and large businesses follow the general rules of taxation, while smaller businesses can take advantage of special tax regimes that reduce the tax burden and the paperwork.
+In Armenia, medium and large businesses pay taxes at normal rates, while smaller businesses can take advantage of special tax regimes that reduce the tax burden and the paperwork.

-General Tax Regime.
-Unless a company opts for a special tax regime it will be subject to 20% corporate income tax (CIT) and 20% value-added tax (VAT).
+- General Tax Regime.
+Unless a company opts for a special tax regime it will be subject to 18% corporate income tax (CIT) and 20% value-added tax (VAT).
+The VAT rate is 0% if the goods or services are exported.
+CIT returns are filed annually while VAT returns are filed monthly.

-Turnover Tax.
-Turnover tax is a form of a sales tax, with tax rates normally in the range of 1,5% to 5% , repalcing CIT and VAT.
+- Turnover Tax.
+Turnover tax is a form of a sales tax, with tax rates normally in the range of 1.5% to 5% , replacing CIT and VAT.
 Only small businesses with annual sales of less than AMD 115 million (approximately, $240,000) can qualify for this tax regime.
+Turnover tax returns are filed on a quarterly basis.

 Companies can opt for turnover tax or micro-business regimes within 20 calendar days following the registration of the company.